-Over the year 2012 a sum total of 28,400 residence permits was issued to newcomers from third countries, somewhat more than in 2011 (+440 or 1.6%), the year the point system was introduced - the red-white-red card - and a year of dynamic economic growth.
-Of all inflows of third country migrants 19,900 or 70 percent were settlers.
-The number of temporary resident permits granted to third country citizens increased also versus 2011 to 8,500 permits (+1,000 or 12.8%), a consequence of the legal reforms in 2011, promoting the inflow and settlement of third country migrants.
+Over the year 2013 a sum total of 26,500 residence permits was issued to newcomers from third countries, somewhat less than in 2012 (-1,900 or 6.8%) and even less than in 2011, the year the point system was introduced - the red-white-red card.
+The decline was due to reduced numbers of settlers.
+Of all inflows of third country migrants 17,900 (2,000 less than in 2012) or 68 percent were settlers.
+The number of temporary resident permits granted to third country citizens remained fairly stable with 8,600 permits.

-Of the 19,900 new settler permits in 2012, about one fifth of the permits (3,800) was issued on the basis of a quota, i.e., as a family member of a third country citizen, who belongs to a settler category for which quotas continue to apply.
-Thus, 81 percent of the new third country settlers are either family members of Austrian or EEA-citizens, or are holders of a red-white-red card, i.e. labour migrants, third country graduates of Austrian universities or settlers on humanitarian grounds (Table 10).
+Of the 17,900 new settler permits in 2013, about one fifth of the permits (3,900) was issued on the basis of a quota, i.e., as a family member of a third country citizen, who belongs to a settler category for which quotas continue to apply.
+Thus, 78 percent of the new third country settlers are either family members of Austrian or EEA-citizens, or are holders of a red-white-red card, i.e. labour migrants, third country graduates of Austrian universities or settlers on humanitarian grounds (Table 10).

 Settler permits can also be acquired by having a temporary permit transformed or the status of a settler visa without access to work transferred into one with access to work.
-In the course of 2012, 5,700 uncapped transformations were granted and 341 settler permits within a capped permit group.
-Of the uncapped group 52% went to men, of the capped one 46%.
+In the course of 2013, 3,900 uncapped transformations were granted and 282 settler permits within a capped permit group.
+Of the uncapped group 55% went to men, of the capped one 41%.

-As to the first issues of temporary resident permits: of the total of 8,500 issued to third country citizens in 2012, the majority are students and their family members (5,800 or 68%), followed by persons working in Austria temporarily (and their family members), and 1 percent could stay on humanitarian grounds, many of them asylum seekers who receive temporary protection status (46 in total).
+As to the first issues of temporary resident permits: of the total of 8,600 issued to third country citizens in 2013, the majority are students and their family members (4,900 or 57%), followed by persons working in Austria temporarily (and their family members), and 1 percent could stay on humanitarian grounds, many of them asylum seekers who receive temporary protection status (54 in total).

 Temporary residence may also be granted on the basis of regulations not in the authority of the Ministry of the Interior.
-The major groups concerned are temporary workers who are granted an employment permit for seasonal work by the Federal Ministry of Economic Affairs and Labour as well as cross-border workers.
-These temporary work contracts have a ceiling (in 2012: 4,500 in agriculture and forestry plus harvesters: 2,380; in tourism winter-season 2,225 and summer-season 1,400).
+The major groups concerned are temporary workers who are granted an employment permit for seasonal work by the Federal Ministry of Labour, Social Affairs and Consumer Protection as well as cross-border workers.
+These temporary work contracts have a ceiling (in 2013: 4,275 in agriculture and forestry plus harvesters (2,260); in tourism winter-season 3,240 and summer-season 1,275).
 In these cases the residence in Austria is an integral part of the work contract and does not need processing by the Ministry of the Interior.
 Consequently, they are not included in the third country citizenship residence register but only show up in social security based employment counts, the employment contract being registered with the Labour Market Service.
-In toto the number of seasonal work permits issued to foreign workers on the basis of a quota (Saisonkontingente) amounted to 26,100 (19,000 in agriculture & forestry including harvesting, 7,100 in tourism).
-Given the temporary character of this work the annual average of seasonal foreign workers (on the basis of stocks at the end of the month) amounted to 5,600 in 2012.
+In toto the number of seasonal work permits issued to foreign workers on the basis of a quota (Saisonkontingente) amounted to 24,400 (18,500 in agriculture & forestry including harvesting, 5,900 in tourism).
+Given the temporary character of this work the annual average of seasonal foreign workers (on the basis of stocks at the end of the month) amounted to 5,300 in 2013.

 All temporary residents registered in the alien register of the Ministry of the Interior exceed a stay of 6 months; the major groups are students, employees on training and work experience schemes, sports and entertainment schemes etc. (Table 10).
 The temporary residence status may be extended.
-The total number of extensions is almost double the number of first issues, namely 15,800 in 2012.
+The total number of extensions is almost double the number of first issues, namely 16,500 in 2013.